 There are also times when the sheer magic of the trip makes us forget all about COVID-19 – like when I unthinkingly hand my binoculars to one of the guests, so she can get a closer look at a black bear on the hillside above our camp.

 But, because we are in the open air the entire time, we feel the risks are pretty low.
 It’s one of the reasons we all chose this type of adventure in the first place.

 The COVID-19 precautions add some minor complications to the trip – but they can’t take away the thrill of bucking and plunging down a big Class IV rapid, or navigating a Class II or III in an inflatable kayak.
 They can’t take away the grandeur of the canyon soaring above us, or the excitement of spotting families of bighorn sheep and mountain goats up on the bluffs.
 They can’t take away the hours of sitting on the riverbank on the warm summer evenings, telling jokes and riddles.

 The guides are wonderful – highly competent, attentive, and entertaining.
 The food is gourmet quality.
 And the mental health benefits of five days off the grid, focused on challenges I can actually see and deal with, instead of the looming, unseen risks of the pandemic, can’t be overstated.

 It isn’t Ladakh, but it’s exactly what I need.

-It’s not possible to elimate the risks of catching the virus entirely, but a lot depends on how closely the guests follow the regulations.
+While it’s not possible to elimate the risks of catching the virus entirely, a lot depends on how closely the guests follow the regulations.
 Here are some things to keep in mind: